lyonel2017/Frama-C-MPI-V/README.md

 why3.file += "the_protocol.why:MPI_the_protocol";
 ```

-Be careful to use the `ACSL` symboles `size_constrain` and `the_protocol` in the driver for binding
+The `ACSL` symboles `size_constrain` and `the_protocol` must be used in the driver for binding
 respectively the world size and the protocol.

-To run the example use following command :
+To run the example, following command can be used:

 	frama-c-gui -mpi-v -wp-driver FRAMAC-SHARE-PATH/mpi-v/mpi.driver,the_protocol.driver,size.driver code_mpi.c